Retirement decision with addictive habit persistence in a jump diffusion market: Retirement Boundaries and Optimal Strategies in Terms of Primal Variables

-In this section, we present Lemma \ref{taucont} to show that the condition in Theorem \ref{dualthm} holds.
-The optimal stopping time in terms of dual variables can also be obtained by the relation of $z$ with $(y,w)$. \begin{lemma} Let $z^*$ be as in Section \ref{ex_problem}, $y>0$, $w>0$ and $t\in [0,T_1)$ be fixed.
-Define
+In this subsection, we present \Cref{lm_bd_pr} to show that the condition in \Cref{th_dual} holds.
+We also demonstrate how the optimal stopping time in terms of dual variables can be obtained using the relation between $m$ and $(y, w)$.